sergioleser/wordpress-mailchimp-campaign/readme.txt

 == Description ==

-This plugin allows you to **display your campaigns in your Post, Page or Custom Post Type using a simple Shortcode**.
+This plugin allows you to **display your Mailchim campaigns in your WordPress site with simple [embed](https://codex.wordpress.org/Embeds) content**.
-Display your campaigns as **HTML**.
+Import your campaigns in WordPress as custom posts and display them anywhere you want with just a copy/paste of the internal URL.
+ You can display your campaigns as **HTML** in any Post, Widget, Page or Custom Post Type.
 Simply requires a free MailChimp API key.

 <h4>Features</h4>
-* Sync your MailChimp campaigns
+* Import your MailChimp campaigns in WordPress
-* See all your campaigns in WordPress
+* List all your campaigns with their statistics  in WordPress
-* Display your newsletters with a simple shortcode
+* Display your newsletter as HTML anywhere you want
-* Support Post, Page and Custom Post Types

-<h4>Available Shortcodes</h4>
-**[campaign id="1234567890"]**
-Display a campaign in your post.

 == Installation ==